janosh/matbench-discovery/site/src/routes/preprint/+page.md

 <MetricsTable />

 > @label:fig:metrics-table Classification and regression metrics for all models tested on our benchmark.
 The heat map ranges from yellow (best) to blue (worst) performance.
+Models are sorted by F1 score by default.
+Click other metrics to resort the table.
+Training size is the number structure/energy/(forces)/(stress) paris in each model's training set.
+Only models in the UIP-GNN model class use forces and stress as training labels.
 The dummy classifier uses the `scikit-learn` `stratified` strategy of randomly assigning stable/unstable labels according to the training set prevalence.
 The dummy regression metrics MAE, RMSE and $R^2$ are attained by always predicting the test set mean.
 Note that Voronoi RF, CGCNN and MEGNet are worse than dummy on regression metrics but better on some of the classification metrics, highlighting the importance of looking at the right metrics for the task at hand to gauge model performance.
 >
 > <details>
 > <summary>Table glossary</summary>